 - an improvement in alertness, memory, energy levels and general quality of life

-- Safety risks associated with seizures, including SUDEP, are reduced as well.
+- safety risks associated with seizures, including SUDEP, are reduced as well

 What are the side effects?